Spock Release Notes

 - Improved support for in-region shadow nodes (in different AZ's)

-- Improved and document support for replication and maintaining partitioned tables.
+- Improved and documented support for replication and maintaining partitioned tables.

 Version 3.0 (Beta) includes the following important enhancements beyond the BDR/pg_logical base: